cisar2218/Plutonication/README.md

 1. Incoming message is added to `IncomingMessages` queue
 2. `MessageReceived` event is triggered
 ##### Common setup
-I supose you have instanciated `PlutoEventManager` and Establish
+I supose you have instanciated `PlutoEventManager` and [established connection](#connectionestablished-event).
+1. Set which function will execute on message received event.
+2. Deque and process message
 ```cs
 // PlutoEventManager manager = new PlutoEventManager();
 //